f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--verbose=<[debug|info|warning|error|quiet]>` (_string_, default: `info`, implicit: `debug`)

-Set _verbose_ level, in order to provide more information about the loaded data in the output.
+Set _verbose_ level to provide more information about the loaded data in the output.
 Error reporting during option parsing may ignore this flag.

 ### `--loading-progress` (_bool_, default: `false`)